 HPV and cancer

-There are hundreds of different types of HPV.
-Most are harmless.
-But around 13 types of HPV can cause cancer.
+HPV infection usually causes no problems at all.
+But in some people the infection will stay around for a long time and become persistent.
+Around 13 types of HPV can cause cancer.
 These are called ‘high-risk’ types.
 People with persistent infections with ‘high-risk’ HPV types are those who are most likely to go on to develop cancer.

 How can HPV cause cancer?

 HPV can cause cells to divide more than usual.
 Fast cell growth can cause warts to develop, but often it doesn’t cause any symptoms at all.
 The types of HPV that cause warts are not the same types that cause cancer.

 In persistent ‘high-risk’ HPV infections, the virus can damage DNA and cause cells to start dividing and growing out of control.
 This can lead to cancer.